Practical Backups with Cloudstic Profiles

 cloudstic backup -profile work-drive

-This is the part many backup guides skip.
+This is the part that matters most operationally.

 env://VAR_NAMEkeychain://service/accounton macOS